 Taaffeite

-Another of the rarest purple gemstones is taaffeite, which is a relatively new discovery, as it wasn’t described until 1945.
-Generally, it comes in colors that range from red to violet, and the luster can also vary from glassy to full.
-Overall, taaffeite comes in between an 8 and 8.5 on the Mohs hardness scale, which suggests durability, but its poor fracture works against it, limiting its availability.
+Another of the rarest purple gemstones is taaffeite, a relatively recent discovery that wasn't described until 1945.
+Generally, it comes in colours ranging from red to violet, and the lustre can vary from glassy to full.
+Overall, taaffeite falls between 8 and 8.5 on the Mohs hardness scale, suggesting durability, but its poor fracture toughness limits its availability.

 Taaffeite is typically transparent, so it's most commonly faceted when gem-quality pieces are found.
 However, taaffeite jewelry is typically expensive due to its rarity.